 The first step to becoming a college student is to be admitted.
 Visit our Admissions page to find out how.

 PCC publishes a catalog annually to provide students and other interested persons with information about the college and its programs.

-Lists of what is being taught in curriculum courses including how, when, and course descriptions.
+Find lists of current curriculum courses, including how, when, and course descriptions.

 Information about how to apply for financial aid, how financial aid is determined, and how to receive financial aid.

 The Grants Management Office provides leadership, information, services, and support to faculty and staff in the acquisition and administration of externally funded, competitive grants.

 The mission of the High School Programs Office is to assist in creating a seamless transition for students by maximizing the instructional offerings and learning opportunities that provide the greatest educational benefit to those we serve.

 The mission of the PCC Library is to provide the library resources, services, and staff necessary to advance the academic programs of the College and to benefit the greater PCC community.